-Dealing with stress then becomes the issue for many people that know they suffer.
+Many people struggle to cope with the stress that comes from working at an executive level and often find themselves turning to drugs and alcohol as a way to manage.
+This is an unhealthy coping mechanism and people who have found themselves battling substance abuse as a way to deal with their stress may want to look into The Ohana executive programcan help them get on the path to recovery.
+This is a program designed specifically for executives that offers privacy if they are wishing to seek flexible treatment around their work.
+So if drugs and alcohol aren’t the answer, then what is?
+Dealing with stress is what becomes the issue for many people that know they suffer.
 Luckily, there are many things that can be done in order to help deal with stress.
 Having a look at the products from somewhere like The Herb Centre could be beneficial, for example.
 They have a wide range of substances that many people agree feel a positive impact on stress relief and helping people to unwind and relax.
 The researchers also cautioned that human studies are likely to be obscured by “the common practice of pooling data across many ranks to categorize individuals as simply ‘high’ vs. ‘low’ ranking.”
 And that’s exactly what we see in human studies unfortunately.
 One study found that leaders have less stress than non-leaders and higher ranking leaders had less stress than lower ranking leaders.
 However, given that all of the participants were from an executive education program, it’s safe to say none were running their organization.

 While the findings from the baboon study haven’t been replicated in humans yet, they at least make intuitive sense.
 There are, of course, many benefits of being the top dog.
 This study suggests that relaxation might not be one of those benefits though.
 Luckily, it shouldn’t be a major outgoing to buy ashwagandha on Amazon, and it’s been said it helps with stress, and sleep.